-Properly cleaning your kelim and other helpful tips you really need to know
+Properly cleaning your kelim and other pro tips to keep the rug you love looking great!

 High-quality kelims can hold up to the challenges of everyday living beautifully when they are cared for and maintained properly.
 Even what the kids and pets can dish out, however, there are some important things to know before you encounter these inevitable spills and traffic patterns of everyday life.